UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 1. mem2reg is not capable of promoting structs or arrays to registers.
 (The SROA pass is more powerful and can promote structs, unions and arrays in many cases)

 These may seem onerous but are really fairly straight forward and easy to abide, the rest of this chapter will focus on doing that with the Kaleidoscope language.
-If you are considering doing your own SSA consider the following aspects of the existing LLVM patterns and mem2reg:
+If you are considering doing your own SSA construction, then please stop and consider the following aspects of the existing LLVM patterns and mem2reg:

 * The mem2reg and alloca pattern is proven and very well tested.
 The most common clients of LLVM use this for the bulk of their variables, bugs are found fast and early.